localstack/localstack/docs/testing/integration-tests/README.md

 ## Writing integration tests

-The following guiding principles apply to writing integration tests:
+The following guiding principles apply to writing integration tests in addition to the [general rules](../README.md):

 -   Tests should pass when running against AWS:
     -   Don't make assumptions about the time it takes to create resources.
 If you do asserts after creating resources, use `poll_condition`, `retry` or one of the waiters included in the boto3 library to wait for the resource to be created.